top of page

 Working with composer, vocal artist and long-term collaborator Andy Garbi, to curate a companion sound installation, there will be space for the audience’s own private contemplations whilst sitting within ‘My Grandfather’s House’.

-‘My Grandfather’s House’ is supported by the National Lottery via the Arts Council of Northern Ireland, The Reconciliation Fund Department of Foreign Affairs and Trade, and Experience Enniskillen.
+‘My Grandfather’s House’ is supported by the National Lottery via the Arts Council of Northern Ireland, Enniskillen BID.
+It was originally devised as a result of funding from The Reconciliation Fund Department of Foreign Affairs and Trade, and Experience Enniskillen.
 The performance was originally developed through a Commemoration Attachment at the Abbey Theatre/Amharclann na Mainistreach.

 bottom of page